The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: The Stacked Spectrum

 As noted in \citet{spilker14}, the stacked spectrum is not ideal for the detection of individual molecular lines since the regular channel grid will likely split the line flux of a given line over multiple channels.
 In order to assess the flux density of these individual lines, spectra were constructed and centered on the line of interest, with $600\1{km/s}$ channels.
 These spectra were then stacked according to the procedure detailed in Sec.~\ref{sec:stackmethods}, and a summary of detected lines and upper limits is given in Tab.~\ref{tab:lines}.
 In the case where two lines are blended, as in the cyanide radical CN(J=4-3) and the nearby HNC(J=5-4) line, we use the average of the line ratios obtained in \citet{guelin07, bethermin18, canameras21} to determine the relative contributions of the individual lines.

 For many species, individual transitions fall below the $3\sigma$ detection threshold.
-However, by stacking all available transitions of a molecular species, we can constrain the total luminosity emitted by by the molecule in the covered rest frequency range.
+However, by stacking all available transitions of a molecular species, we can constrain the total luminosity emitted by the molecule in the covered rest frequency range.
 In Tab.~\ref{tab:stackedlines}, we give the total luminosity in each species for all transitions that happen to fall within our frequency range.
+The bright molecular lines $^{12}$CO, H$_2$O and $[$CI$]$ are all among the most luminous species observed in the ALMA $3\1{mm}$ bandpass.
+At first glance, it is surprising that H$_2$O$^+$ is more luminous than H$_2$O in this bandpass, given that in both local and high redshift examples (e.g.~\citealp{yang13, yang16, rangwala11}) the H$_2$O lines are typically $\sim 50\%$ more luminous than H$_2$O$^+$ lines.
+However, a greater number of H$_2$O$^+$ transitions are accessible from the ALMA $3\1{mm}$ bandwidth compared to those of H$_2$O, and the most luminous H$_2$O transitions are well outside of our window (e.g. H$_2$O(2$_{0,2}$-1$_{1,1}$) at $988\1{GHz}$).
+These considerations, along with the large uncertainties on total luminosity for both molecular species, help explain the higher total luminosity of H$_2$O$^+$.